NEA Foundation Awards for Teaching Excellence

 The NEA Foundation and the NEA present the awards jointly.

-Nominations for 2024 are now closed.
+Nominations for 2025 are now open!
+See below to apply!

 The Awards for Teaching Excellence recognize educators with outstanding professional practice who: